 We all want to celebrate during the holidays.
 Do you enjoy a drink now and then?
 Many of us do, often when spending time with friends and family.
 People are more likely to drink past their limits during this season than at any other time of year.
+Don’t wreck the holidays this year!
+Learn the effects of alcohol before you drive, so you can arrive alive this season.

 Alcohol’s effects begin quickly.